JinsuElhance/EcMDiversity/README.md

 # Getting Started
 This project was built in a Python environment and all analysis was done in Ipython Notebooks.
 In order to ensure environment compatibility with this project you'll need to do the following:

-Open a terminal and run these commands.
+Open a terminal from the repository and run these commands.
 #### Install IPython Kernel
 `pip install ipykernel`